racket/racket/racket/src/README.txt

  Compiling for Windows
 ========================================================================

-To compile with Microsoft Visual C, see the instructions in "worksp\README.txt".
+For information of setting an a command-line build environment set up with Microsoft Visual Studio, see the instructions in "worksp\README.txt".

+With the command-line environment set up, the build steps are essentially the same as for Unix, but with `winfig.bat` in place of `configure` and `nmake` in place of `make`:

+   mkdir build
+   cd build
+   ../winfig.bat
+   nmake
+   nmake install

 To compile with MinGW tools, follow the Unix instructions above; do not use `--enable-shared`, because DLLs will be generated